r4victor/tenthousandmeters/content/blog/python_bts_03.md

 };
 ```

 The important thing to note here is that `config` belongs to the interpreter state.
-The configuration that was read before is stored in `config` of the newly created interpreted state.
+The configuration that was read before is stored in `config` of the newly created interpreter state.
 The thread state struct is defined as follows:

 ```C
 // The PyThreadState typedef is in Include/pystate.h.